-Local politicians, Morningside Heights and West Harlem residents, and students gathered in Morningside Park on Sunday evening for a vigil remembering Tessa Majors, a Barnard first-year who died following a fatal stabbing last Wednesday.
+Local politicians, Morningside Heights and West Harlem residents, and students gathered in Morningside Park on Sunday evening for a vigil remembering Tess Majors, a Barnard first-year who died following a fatal stabbing last Wednesday.

 In a series of speeches, representatives including Councilmember Mark Levine and Rep. Adriano Espaillat from the 13th Congressional District proposed different measures to ensure safety in the park, ranging from plans for greater lighting to sustained police presence in the community.
 Students and community members, however, decried the politicization of Majors’ death, citing the speakers’ push for politically-charged responses without hearing the voices of students or residents.